Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 **You will not 1-1 copy the reference linked above**

 When the logic of my loop had the ability to double-assign a value to dictionary term `W1`, that resulted in a wong answer.
 When reordering my code to use an if/else for whether it was the first slot or not, this actually change my output to the correct value.

+# Task 16

+This merely changes the public attributes to private, and creates relevant getters.